elsade/config-example/README.md

 By changing the enviroment, you can change the context and subsequent configuration.

-development - App uses port 3000 and selects the SQL Lite3 DB settings. production - App uses port 8080 and selects the Postgres DB settings.
+`development` - App uses port `3000` and selects the SQL Lite3 DB settings.

+`production` - App uses port `8080` and selects the Postgres DB settings.

 # Features

-We currently have a fake test feature flag 'ENFORCE_CAP_LIMIT' is set to true by default but gets modified based on the dynamic context.
+We currently have a fake test feature flag `ENFORCE_CAP_LIMIT` is set to true by default but gets modified based on the dynamic context.

 # Test Endpoints
 In order to see the static content, visit: